-The Trustees have discussed the level of reserves that the UTC would ordinarily seek to maintain to cover any unexpected shortfalls.
-At the year end the UTC is holding larger than normal reserves.
-This is due to the planned investment in solar panels to be funded by the reserves in 2023/24.
-The UTC is also holding an additional contingency due to the current uncertain economic conditions and inflationary pressures.
+The Trustees have discussed the level of reserves and set a reserves policy indicating the level that the UTC would ordinarily seek to maintain to cover any unexpected shortfalls.
+At the year end the UTC is holding reserves in line with this policy.
+Reserves are at the higher side of the preferred range, this is due to the planned investment in solar panels to be funded by the reserves in 2024/25.
+The UTC is also holding an additional contingency due to the current uncertain political and economic conditions and continued inflationary pressures.

-Funds that can only be realised through the disposal of fixed assets amounts to £9,503,082.
+Funds that can only be realised through the disposal of fixed assets amounts to £9,475,173.